ZayrexDev/ACGPicDownload/README.en.md

 #### url

 You can add custom vars in the url with `${varname}`.
-But You need to give a default value for the them using `defaultArgs`
+But You need to give a default value for them using `defaultArgs`
 For example, if the `url` is `https://someurl/pic?num=${num}` , then with the `--arg num=1` argument, the actual url will be `https://someurl/pic?num=1`